peeringdb/docs/docs/oauth.md

 ### Register an application

-First you need to register your application at <https://peeringdb.com/oauth2/applications/>.
+First you need to [register](https://www.peeringdb.com/oauth2/applications/) your application at PeeringDB.

 ### URLs